Hans Niemann: 2019–2021

-From 2019 to 2021, Niemann's Elo rating rose from 2466 to 2645—an increase of almost 200 points.
+From 2019 to 2021, Niemann's Elo rating rose from 2466 to 2645.

 In April 2019, Niemann won the Foxwoods Open blitz event with a perfect 10/10 score.
 Then in June, he won the inaugural ChessKid Games hosted by Chess.com in a duos team with Alexander Wang, with Niemann scoring 20 straight victories in the event and qualifying for the 2020 Junior Speed Chess Championship.
 Later that month, he tied for sixth place at the 2019 U.S. Junior Championships in a field including Awonder Liang, Andrew Tang, and John M. Burke.
 In October, he participated in the 2019 World Youth Championships, leading the Open Under-16 section for seven rounds with a performance rating of nearly 2600 before ultimately finishing in ninth place.
 In November, Niemann competed in the 103rd Edward Lasker Memorial, tying for first place and achieving a GM norm.
-Then in December, he played in the National K-12 Grade Championships again, scoring 12/12 in the blitz event, 10/10 in the bughouse duo competition, and 7/7 in the 11th-Grade Championship.
+Then in December, he played in the National K–12 Grade Championships again, scoring 12/12 in the blitz event, 10/10 in the bughouse duo competition, and 7/7 in the 11th-Grade Championship.

 In April 2020, Niemann participated in the FIDE World Youth Championship, placing sixth in the American Continental Selection Open.
 Then in November, he achieved his third and final GM norm at the Charlotte Chess Center & Scholastic Academy GM Norm Invitational, placing first in the event overall.
 Also in November, he won the 75th Annual Texas State Amateur Championship in Fort Worth, Texas with a score of 6½/7.
 In December, Niemann won the blitz competition at the VII Sunway Sitges International Chess Festival.
 He also surpassed the 2500 Elo threshold required to become a grandmaster, officially receiving the title in 2021.

 In January 2021, Niemann placed third in the Vergani Cup, held in Bassano del Grappa, Italy.
 In February, he played in the Winter Chess Festival "Paraćin 2021" event in Paraćin, Serbia, winning both the classical and blitz sections with scores of 7/10 and 10½/11 respectively.
 Then in April, Niemann was featured on the front cover of Chess Life magazine, with a cover story documenting his journey to becoming a grandmaster and an accompanying podcast.
 In July, Niemann won the World Open in Philadelphia, Pennsylvania, defeating John M. Burke in tiebreaks.
 Later that month, he won the U.S. Junior Championship hosted by the Saint Louis Chess Club (SLCC), which entitled him to compete in the 2022 U.S. Chess Championship.
 In August, he finished second behind grandmaster Aleksandr Lenderman at the 121st U.S. Open Chess Championship with a score of 8/9.